bxparks/acetimepy/README.md

 **Legend**:

+* "comp to epoch"
-* "comp to epoch": date-time component to epoch seconds conversion
+    * date-time component to epoch seconds conversion using the `datetime.timestamp()` function
+* "epoch to comp"
-* "epoch to comp": epoch seconds to date-time component conversion
+    * epoch seconds to date-time component conversion using `datetime.fromtimestamp()` function

 <a name="SystemRequirements"></a>
 ## System Requirements